fall211/Game-Engine/README.md

 - bomb size becomes too large if window is resized
 - drops get deleted by flame on the next flame because flames linger for 0.5s after explosion
 	- temporary fix: flame-drop collisions are disabled
+- scene switching does not always restart the game properly